Amirazizgithub/MLOps-Project-Electric-Vehicle-Prediction/README.md

 # MLOps-Project-Electric-Vehicle-Prediction

 A comprehensive MLOps project designed to predict electric vehicle trends using machine learning techniques.
 This repository integrates data preprocessing, model training, evaluation, and deployment workflows, showcasing an end-to-end machine learning pipeline with DevOps practices.
+I register the trained ML models using MLflow and run the MLflow UI on AWS EC2 to track my models.
+Using a CI/CD pipeline, I deploy the project on AWS EC2.

 ---